 [Req2.3.1.2] The TGd amendment shall be compatible or supersede IEEE 802.21b mechanisms of group management.

 [Req2.3.1.3] The TGd amendment shall minimize the changes introduced in the standard IEEE 802.21 protocol state machine and should clearly identify the IEEE 802.21 primitives allowed to be used in a multicast way.

+Multicast features and attributes

+(M: mandatory, O: optional, N: not supported)